 Metal loss is an increasingly important factor affecting design quality in all high-speed applications.
 As operational frequencies went up, it became evident that formulas ignoring roughness of the metal surface greatly underestimated losses.
 A number of approaches have been proposed over the years [1-3] that introduced additional losses by applying frequency-dependent correction to the impedance of the smooth metal.
 A recent survey in this area can be found in [4].

-As of today, a widely accepted approach to model an impedance of the rough metal is taking a complex frequency-dependent impedance of the smooth metal and applying to it a multiplier I-1 that monotonically grows from 1 to I-2>1.
+As of today, a widely accepted approach to model an impedance of the rough metal is taking a complex frequency-dependent impedance of the smooth metal and applying to it a multiplier that monotonically grows from 1 to >1.
 Virtually all publications on this topic (and a vast majority of commercially available simulators) assume that this correcting multiplier is a real-value function.
 In the literature, it is often called “roughness correction factor.”

 Since the internal impedance of the smooth surface is described by the well-known “skin effect” formula, where real and imaginary parts of the impedance are equal, applying a real multiplier to it obviously produces the complex value where the parts (resistive and inductive components of impedance) are also equal.
-For example, [2-4] give us the following relations:, I-3 making I-4and I-5 definitely equal.
+For example, [2-4] give us the following relations:, making and definitely equal.
 Similar equations/statements can be found in many other publications, including major textbooks.

 Is this a physically valid model of metal impedance?
 Can we apply a frequency-dependent real multiplier to a causal dependence, which the smooth impedance formula definitely is, without violating causality?
 There are only few sources known to us that have raised these questions.

 First, this issue was addressed in [5] where the authors mention that inductive and resistive portion of the metal’s internal impedance are generally not equal, but should be mutually related by Hilbert transform to enforce model causality.
-Indeed, the roughness correction factor I-6 was defined and derived as a ratio of the active power dissipated on a rough metal to that dissipated on a perfectly smooth metal.
+Indeed, the roughness correction factor was defined and derived as a ratio of the active power dissipated on a rough metal to that dissipated on a perfectly smooth metal.
 From here, it follows that it describes proportionality between the resistive portions of the impedance only.
-As to wording, it would make sense to call I-7 a “loss correction factor” because we have no evident reasons to believe that inductive component should be increased in the same proportion.
+As to wording, it would make sense to call a “loss correction factor” because we have no evident reasons to believe that inductive component should be increased in the same proportion.
 Another publication [6] actually applied this idea to find a causal version of Huray’s roughness formula.

 It’s remarkable that these results, despite laying a perfect ground for building physically meaningful causal models of metal roughness, went majorly unnoticed.
 Hence the commonly used practice hasn’t changed since then.
 Perhaps, this can be explained by the fact that [5] did not provide practical examples of causal versions of known models, while [6] might appear too academic to the readers, and possibly didn’t contain enough evidence that would convince them to immediately start using the causal model.